Where was Preston Parker a year ago at this time?

 "Begging for money," he said.
 "Trying to find a job."

-"He's been in the league," Tom Coughlin said of Parker, who totaled 44 receptions for the Bucs from 2010-12.
+"He's been in the league," Tom Coughlin said of Parker, who played for the Bucs from 2010-12.
 "He's very quick, you saw him the other day . . .
-He's played before, he's got a good attitude about it, he is a tough guy, and hopefully he'll make a strong contribution."
+He's played before, he's got a good attitude about it, he is a tough guy and hopefully he'll make a strong contribution."

-Parker will be one of two Giants offensive players who were not in the league last year.
-Tight end Daniel Fells, who caught a touchdown Sunday against the Cardinals, also was out of a job.
-Fells was starting to explore opportunities in business before the Giants signed him this offseason.
+Parker will be one of two offensive players who were not in the league last year.
+Tight end Daniel Fells, who caught a touchdown pass last week against the Cardinals, also was out of a job.
+He was starting to explore opportunities in business before the Giants signed him in the offseason.

-Parker, 27, said he never had a thought his playing days were behind him.
+Parker said he never allowed himself to consider that his playing days were behind him.

-Until they did, Parker was home in Florida building tiki huts.
+Until the Giants did, Parker was home in Florida building Tiki huts.
 His father's girlfriend got him the job.
 He said it took about a week to build each one, bolting the beams together and assembling the buildings.

 He's not doing that this year.